Updated: Nov 21, 2020

 A registered business can recover input tax in the first tax period in which both of the following conditions are met:

 A valid tax invoice is received and retained

-The VAT has been paid or intend to be paid within six months of the payment due date
+The invoice has been paid or intended to be paid within six months from the due date

 When to recover VAT?